Amorian/reddit-track-covid/README.md

 * Run the `analysis.sh` script for ease of use.
 * If you choose not to use the script, load the required modules and run it through spark2-submit.
 The commands can be derived from the scripts themselves

-Application:
+Webpage:

-* * Install the Anaconda environment
+* Install the Anaconda environment
 ```bash
 conda env create -f environment.yml
 ```